SKEPTICISM – RICHARD H. POPKIN

 The

 medieval period.
+As the

 Roman Empire became Christianized, the major remaining indication of skeptical